1. Most people are familiar with Microsoft Excel®

 3. Data visualization that’s easy to understand

 Use the data in Excel to create pie charts, graphs, and certain conditions to add meaning to your data.
 These can then be used to add visual emphasis to business reports and to make data analysis easier.
-Most of us can spot trends and notice discrepancies faster when data is visualized than when it is presented on a spreadsheet full of numbers.
+Most of us can spot trends and notice discrepancies faster when data is visualized compared to when it is presented on a spreadsheet full of numbers.

 4. Easily perform ad-hoc calculations and modeling